View-Stamped Replication

 The name comes from the two key pieces of state that nodes maintain: the view number (indicating their current understanding of who is primary) and the status (whether they are normal, recovering, or have been replaced).

 VSR is less well-known than Paxos or Raft, but it influenced both.
-Understanding VSR gives you another perspective on how consensus can work.
+If you want another angle on consensus algorithms, VSR is worth your time.

 Views and Roles